Andrés Miguel Salazar Marcano Airport

 Andres Miguel Salazar Marcano Airport (Aeropuerto Andrés Miguel Salazar Marcano) (IATA: ICC, ICAO: SVIE) is an airport serving Isla de Coche, an island in the Venezuelan state of Nueva Esparta.

 The airport has been under the regional administration of the state of Nueva Esparta since 1992.
 For years it remained abandoned until 2006, when a major renovation began which included the extension of the runway.

 The Margarita del Caribe Intl non-directional beacon (Ident: MT) is 7.3 nmi northwest of the airport, on Isla de Margarita.
 The Margarita VOR-DME (Ident: MTA) is 7.3 nmi north, on Santiago Mariño Caribbean International Airport.

 Facilities

 The airport resides at an elevation of 10 ft above mean sea level.
 It has one runway designated 09/27 with an asphalt surface measuring 1200 × 30 m.

 Airlines and destinations

+As of 2025, There are no airlines which serves scheduled flights at the airport.